Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 The manager instance runs in a container and saves its configuration data in a database in the root volume of the instance.
 This data persists if you shut down, restart, or snapshot and relaunch the instance.

-But a persistent volume stores data for a containerized application beyond the lifetime of the container, pod, or node in which it runs.
+A persistent volume stores data for a containerized application beyond the lifetime of the container, pod, or node in which it runs.

 #### Without a persistent volume